michelle3211/311project/project-background/project-background.md

 We plan on scraping the text content of existing websites in order to generate our own linkbait articles.
 This will require using the existing [pjscrape](https://github.com/nrabinowitz/pjscrape) JavaScript web scraping library.

-TODO: Explain and mention that `tscheck` is based on a paper https://cs.au.dk/~amoeller/papers/tscheck/paper.pdf

 ## Verify that all of our written TypeScript type definition files are bugfree with [tscheck](https://github.com/asgerf/tscheck).

-## Verify that all of our written TypeScript type definition files are bugfree with [tscheck](https://github.com/asgerf/tscheck).
+`tscheck` is an existing JavaScript library based on research by Feldthaus and Møller that can be used to find bugs in handwritten TypeScript type definition files.
+Running this check ensures that the `module` and `interface` definitions that we need to write for `pjscrape` (and any other required `npm` modules currently lacking type definitions) are correct, such that when our code calls their functions, TypeScript's `tsc` compiler will correctly perform static type checking.

 ## Use our `npm` module to create a simple Node.js+Express API server that runs the web scraper module and sends the resulting JSON articles to the browser client.
-## Use our `npm` module to create a simple Node.js+Express API server that runs the web scraper code and sends the resulting JSON articles to the browser client.

 ## Write a TypeScript single-page application browser client that renders the calculated backend JSON API data with jQuery and Backbone.js.